shipleyux/ms3/testing.md

 | Edit Comment Page               | ✅     | Checked field labels and focus state.                                |
 | 404 Error Page                  | ✅     | Confirmed semantic structure and accessible messaging.               |

-All remaining WAVE alerts were reviewed.
-Where fixes were not possible without affecting core functionality or layout patterns, an explanation has been included in the Accessibility Summary.

 ---